 In the following paragraphs I will therefore try to put forward a few conjectures on the predicament of type today, looking at the recent housing production of three countries with an established architectural discourse and an ongoing production of high-quality housing: Switzerland, the Netherlands, and Japan.
-They are all post-industrial contexts; in all three cases social and technological modernization happened very fast, erasing what was a predominantly agrarian culture.
-I believe that this pressure-cooker condition makes their architectural history particularly easy to read as transitions that have taken centuries in Britain, Germany, and France here happened in few decades.
+The reason for this choice is simple.
+While these three contexts rank high today in terms of GDP per capita and Development Index, their economic and technological growth has not been a gradual process.
+If other countries – for instance France, Germany, the US – already faced the challenges of industrialization as early as the beginning of the 1800s, the chosen contexts have been largely agrarian regions until the early 1900s.
+In all three cases social and technological modernization happened very fast, erasing traditional culture and imposing on architects the heavy mandate to ‘re-educate’ the new citizens within few generations.
+I believe that this pressure-cooker condition makes their architectural history particularly easy to read as transitions that have taken centuries in France, Germany, and the US here happened in few decades.
+The passage from vernacular domestic space to designed and mass-produced housing has been very rapid, almost brutal; again, we could say that the same has happened in other countries, from Eastern Europe to South America.
+However, what makes Switzerland, the Netherlands and Japan special are other two facts.
+First, all three contexts developed a sophisticated design culture; and secondly, the state intervened in the making of housing models in a significant and lasting manner.
+By intervening I do not mean necessarily that the state engaged directly with the provision of housing, but, rather, that there was a high degree of awareness of the importance of architecture in shaping a new subjectivity, and that this awareness is shown by the degree in which the state has supported design education and architectural experimentation.
 I will mostly refer to the work of three specific offices – Christian Kerez, MVRDV and SANAA – so as to make the inquiry more specific, and enable comparisons.
 They are all offices whose production embraces a variety of genres, not only housing, and they are all offices which strive to produce architecture that is not only functional but also conceptually and aesthetically interesting.
 The intention is to read through their work a possibility to rethink the strategic role of type in the shaping of our forms of life.
-I organized the discussion around three main topics: the role of the room, the dialectic of night spaces and day spaces, and the relationship between serving and servant spaces.
+I organized the discussion around three main topics: the role of the room, the dialectic of night spaces and day spaces, and the relationship between served and servant spaces.
 In all three cases I will briefly discuss historical models relevant to the respective contexts in order to frame the key design issues at stake.

 2. Rooms: We could be Nomads in our own Home